WordPress/gutenberg/packages/components/src/toggle-group-control/README.md

 -   Type: `string | number`

-The value of the `SegmentedControl`.
+The value of the `ToggleGroupControl`.

 ### `help`